Category Archives: Events

 1st: Ash Bhardwaj – Why We Travel

-2nd: Mary Fogarty – A Sri Lankan voyage round my father
+2nd: Mary Fogarty – Sri Lankan voyages round my father.

 Date & Time: Saturday 7th June 2025

-Doors open at 14:15 in London and on Zoom with the talks starting around 14:45 (London see Event Time Announcer for local times), please arrive early so we can deal with any issues with joining.
+Doors open at 14:15 in London and on Zoom with the talks starting around 14:45 (London see Event Time Announcer for local times), please arrive before 14:45 and switch your phone to “do not disturb” or silent.

 We would ask that anyone with respiratory symptoms participate via Zoom.